Boehringer-Ingelheim/dso/docs/getting_started.md

 # Getting started

+This section will guide you through the most important features of dso and show how to work with a dso project.

 ## `dso init` -- Initialize a project

 `dso init` initializes a new project in your current directory.
-In the context of DSO, a project is a structured environment where data science workflows are organized and managed.
+In the context of DSO, a project is a structured folder where input files, scripts and output files are organized and managed.

 To initialize a project use the following command: